 - Can you read kanji?

 In general, consider a mixture of media.
-For example, books that include pictures or manga, to help orient and contextualize what you are reading while you practice.
-Books intended for a younger audience can help too.
+For example, books in Japanese that include pictures or manga, to help orient and contextualize what you are reading while you practice.
+Beginner Japanese books intended for a younger audience can help too.

 #1 神の子どもたちはみな踊る (After The Quake) by 村上春樹 (Haruki Murakami)